 Caregivers are usually in permanent stress mode, so they could always use a little help to relax.

-A spa or massage gift certificate is a great way to de-stress and loosen tense muscles.
+A spa or massage gift certificate is an excellent way to de-stress and loosen tense muscles.
 Spafinder is a convenient way to find local spas and buy gift certificates.

 You could even take this gift to the next level by adding something extra.

-If they can’t leave the house because nobody else is available to care for their older adult, it could be tough to use your gift.
+If they can’t leave the house because no one else is available to care for their older adult, it could be difficult for them to use your gift.

-Volunteer to help out while they’re getting pampered or include a gift card to help pay for in-home care help.
+Volunteer to help out while they’re getting pampered, or include a gift card to help pay for in-home care.

-Or, if they prefer to relax at home, consider gifting a relaxing heated back and neck massager, a heated massage pillow, or a targeted, wearable heated neck massager.
+Or, if they prefer to relax at home, consider gifting a relaxing heated back and neck massager, a heated massage pillow, or a targeted, wearable, hands-free heated neck massager.

 4. Home-cooked meals